Light--/wgz/README.md

 ### Experiment Types/Approaches
-- Final Conv and FC classification Layers (learnable) with Siamese and Triplet Architectures.
+- Final Conv and FC classification Layers (learnable) with Siamese and Triplet Architectures. {*Done*}
 - Concating LPIPS_like features extracted from [low, mid and higher] layers with Final Classifier {_*Next Step*_}

 ### Modules and Classes init